 - Pricing: 30 mins-$65, 45 mins-$80, 1 hour-$90.
 Chamber Coaching per hour- $100

 - Suitability: Beginner to Advanced Students of ALL ages.

-Paul Lee is an aspiring performer and a music education advocate to the younger generation of musicians.
-He is currently a cellist in the Christchurch Symphony Orchestra and has performed as Associate Principal on several occasions.
+Paul Lee, currently Acting Associate Principal Cello of the Christchurch Symphony Orchestra, is an active performer and a music education advocate to the younger generation of musicians.
 Being a graduate from the San Francisco Conservatory of Music he has obtained a Master of Music degree in Cello Performance under the tutelage of Jean-Michel Fonteneau.
 Paul received his Bachelor of Music (Honours) from the University of Auckland studying under Edith Salzmann and Eliah Sakakushev von-Bismarck.
-He also considers Amos Yang, Assistant Principal Cello of the San Francisco Symphony Orchestra as his mentor.
+He also considers Amos Yang, Assistant Principal Cello of the San Francisco Symphony as his mentor.

 During his studies he was awarded scholarships including the University of Auckland Cello Bursary Scholarship, Terry Spragg Scholarship and the San Francisco Conservatory Scholarship.
 Paul, who has always been intrigued in learning new aspects of music has performed in masterclasses with pianists Ekaterina Dershavina, David Dolan, Caroline Almonte and cellists Peter Hoerr, Mark Kosower, Ole Akahoshi, Eric Kim, Nicholas Tzavaras, Tim Gill, Ramon Jaffe and Alvin Wong.